Not Just Change the Labels, Learn the Features: Watermarking Deep Neural Networks with Multi-View Data: A New Perspective for Ownership Identification

 The logit will be converted into probabilities using a softmax function,

 If we assign a class 0 to this image, the binary cross-entropy loss can be simplified to $\ell = -\log(\text{softmax}(z)_0)$.
-Based on our assumptions, $\text{softmax}(z)_0 = \frac{e^{w^0_iW_0v_0 + b}}{\sum_{j=1}^{2} e^{z_j}}$.
+Based on our assumptions, $\text{softmax}(z)_0 = \frac{e^{w^0_iW_0v_0 + b_1}}{\sum_{j=1}^{2} e^{z_j}}$ as $W_0v_1 = 0$.
 Thus the source model will leverage the feature $v_0$ for classifying the images.
-In a model extraction attack, when a sample with feature $v_0$ is provided, the source model predicts class 0.
+When a sample with feature $v_0$ is provided in a model extraction attack, the source model predicts class 0.
 This prediction is then leveraged to train a surrogate model, resulting in the surrogate model predicting the same label for the sample within the trigger set.